 Step 3: Check the carburetor

-Before you consider starting the lawnmower, you should also check the carburetor.
-Sometimes, oil spills or debris might clog the carburetor.
 When the carburetor gets dirty, it will not mix the air and fuel according to the right ratio.
 Thus, the combustion engine of the lawnmower will not start.

-Therefore, you should check the carburetor thoroughly.
-If you think it needs cleaning, wash it off using a neat and clean rag.
 For this, apply the carburetor cleaner using a straw in the air intake of the component.
 You should always use premium carburetor cleaner to yield the best filtering results for the carburetor.

 Step 4: Check and adjust the oil level

-Finally, you must check the oil level of your lawnmower.
-Usually, every lawnmower has a recommended oil level mark.
 You should maintain the oil level to help the engine deliver the best performance.
 If the fuel tank has old gas or fuel, drain it.
-After that, refuel the tank with the new gas.
-Always use premium gas as fuel instead of regular gasses.

 If you use regular gas for the lawnmower engine, initially, you may save a few cents.
 But, in the long run, it will cost you to replace the lawnmower.